Wint-Thandar/wint-thandar.github.io/_posts/2023-04-15-Earthquake-Data-Preparation-And-Analysis.md

   # For the file download, the result records limit is 20,000 per download.
   # So, for easier tracking, the file is downloaded per month using iteration.
   # If per month still exceeds 20,000 records, the records for that month are
-  # separated in three files.
+  # separated into three files download.
 10 days each for the first two files and the
   # remaining days in the last file.
   while (last_dl == FALSE) {  # iterate until the flag is set as TRUE.
     # The logic for setting curr_start_date is to check the iteration count.